Causality-Based Scores Alignment in Explainable Data Management

 (b) \ Given an arbitrary query $\mc{Q}^\prime$ in $\mc{C}$, query $\mc{Q}$ is reconstructed as a part of $\mc{Q}^\prime$.

-(c) \ In order to obtain an instance $D$ for $\mc{Q}^\prime$ (where there is no alignment), we start from $D_0$, making $D$ an extension of $D_0$ by adding exogenous tuples to the latter. \ In this way, every tuple in $D_0$ has a corresponding tuple in $D$.
-The new tuples in $D$ will be endogenous iff the original tuples in $D_0$ are endogenous.
+(c) \ In order to obtain an instance $D$ for $\mc{Q}^\prime$ (where there is no alignment), make $D$ an extension of $D_0$ by adding exogenous tuples to the latter. \ In this way, every tuple in $D_0$ has a corresponding tuple in $D$, and tuples in $D$ will be endogenous iff the original tuples in $D_0$ are endogenous.